timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 <video controls><source src="https://uploads.timvisee.com/p/stealing-private-keys-from-secure-file-sharing-service-poc-video.webm" type="video/webm"><source src="https://uploads.timvisee.com/p/stealing-private-keys-from-secure-file-sharing-service-poc-video.mp4" type="video/mp4">Your browser does not support HTML5 video :(</video>

-All in all, it took me about 2 hours to figure all this out.
 Let's start fixing this.

 ## Fixed in an hour